Prehistoic/DroidGrity/README.md

 ## License

-This project is under BSD 3-Clause License.
+This project is under BSD-3-Clause License.
 See [LICENSE](./LICENSE.md) for more details.